Microbusiness, Self-Employment and Workforce Investment Boards (WIBs)

 CAMEO worked for half-a-dozen-years-plus to overcome a major obstacle that inhibited the incorporation of self-employment and entrepreneurship into the Workforce system – the establishment of performance measures.
 (Read the history of CAMEO’s Self-Employment-Workforce Project.)

 The Workforce Innovation and Opportunity Act (WIOA), was signed by President Obama on July 22, 2014.
 We are pleased to announce that WIOA directs the Department of Labor to issue performance measures for self-employment.
 When these regulations are issued, it will be easier for WIBs to contract with entrepreneurship training programs.
+As of the beginning of 2018, we are still waiting for regulations to be issues and performance measures to be defined.

 CAMEO’s ultimate goals are to 1) to fund CAMEO members to provide vital training, business technical assistance and access to loan programs and 2) to influence WIBs and the Workforce Investment Act (WIA) to permanently adopt and integrate self employment training for the unemployed.